Captaincy General of the Philippines: Resistance against Spanish rule

-Spanish colonial rule of the Philippines was constantly threatened by indigenous rebellions and invasions from the Dutch, Chinese, Japanese and British.
+Spanish rule of the Philippines was constantly threatened by indigenous rebellions and invasions from the Dutch, Chinese, Japanese, and British.
 The previously dominant groups resisted Spanish rule, refusing to pay Spanish taxes and rejecting Spanish excesses.
-All were defeated by Spanish Colonist and their Filipino allies by 1597.
-In many areas, Colonial Authorities left indigenous groups to administer their own affairs but under Spanish Colonial overlordship.
+All were defeated by the Spanish and their Filipino allies by 1597.
+In many areas, the Authorities left indigenous groups to administer their own affairs but under Spanish overlordship.

 From its inception, the Captaincy General of the Philippines was governed from Mexico City as part of the Viceroyalty of New Spain.
 However, following Mexican independence in 1821, the Philippines and other Spanish Pacific islands were ruled directly from Madrid.
 The loss of supply routes and trading posts via Mexico presented logistical issues to the Spanish government in Madrid, isolating the Philippines and rendering them more difficult to govern efficiently.

 Early resistance

-The Resistance against Spain did not immediately cease upon the conquest of the Austronesian cities.
+The resistance against Spain did not immediately cease upon the conquest of the Austronesian cities.
 After Rajah Patis of Cebu, some indigenous Filipino nobles resisted Spanish rule.
-Throughout their rule, Madrid and the Colonial government in Manila had faced numerous revolts across the country, most of which they had successfully quelled while others were won through agreements with the leaders of the revolts themselves.
+Throughout their rule, Madrid and the government in Manila had faced numerous revolts across the country, most of which they had successfully quelled while others were won through agreements with the leaders of the revolts themselves.

 The Spanish–Moro conflict lasted for several hundred years.
 In the last quarter of the 19th century, Spain conquered portions of Mindanao and Jolo, and the Moro Muslims in the Sultanate of Sulu formally recognized Spanish sovereignty.

 During the British occupation of Manila (1762–1764), Diego Silang was appointed by them as governor of Ilocos and after his assassination by fellow Filipinos, his wife Gabriela continued to lead the Ilocanos in the fight against Spanish rule.
 Resistance against Spanish rule was regional in character, based on ethnolinguistic groups.

 Hispanization did not spread to the mountainous center of northern Luzon (Except in Some areas), nor to the inland communities of Mindanao.